anoda/UPbplot.py/README.txt

 [Development environment]

-The script was written in Python 2.7.11 and tested on MacOSX (Yosemite) and Windows 10.
-If you use it under Python 3, please modify lines using ``print'' function in the script.
+The script was written in Python 3.6.8 and tested on MacOSX (Mojave).
+If you use it under Python 2, please modify lines using ``print'' function in the script.
 Comments are added to the relevant lines.

 Mandatory and optional libraries are listed in [Preparation] section.